vfey/convertid/cran-comments.md

 title: CRAN package convertid
 ---

+## Resubmission 2021-09-
+This is a resubmission of a new release of the package.
+The version number was increased to 0.1.2 after making corrections to the default behavior in function `todisp2()`.
+The functionality has not changed but the function is more resistant to wrong user input.
+In addition, a new function was added, `likely_symbol`.

 ## Resubmission 2021-08-20
 This is a resubmission.
 The version was increased to 0.1.1 after addressing the comments by CRAN staff member Uwe Ligges: